Shadow Prisons

 Until the 1990s, border crossing was almost always treated as a civil offense.
 In 2005, the government put in place Operation Streamline, a program that created an expedited process for the criminal prosecution of individuals apprehended at the border (often dozens of people at a time), with virtually no due process protections.
 The program expanded the number of federal prosecutions dramatically.
 These immigrant-only prisons are often referred to as “shadow prisons” — the government calls them Criminal Alien Requirement (CAR) prisons.

 In 2016, the DOJ announced plans to phase out its use of private prisons.
-Unfortunately, this decision was almost immediately reversed by the Trump administration and the contracts for the existing shadow prisons are currently being renewed.
+Unfortunately, this decision was almost immediately reversed by the Trump administration and the contracts for the existing shadow prisons were renewed.
 In 2019, the administration awarded three new contracts to private prison companies to operate shadow prisons in Michigan and Texas, including facilities in a prison complex that was the site of another past uprising in 2008.
 The Trump administration also directed federal prosecutors to pursue more criminal prosecutions for immigration-related offenses like unauthorized entry and reentry, which further increased the number of immigrants incarcerated in these shadow prisons and the BOP overall.

 Learn More About Shadow Prisons